As our sugar and dairy consumption has increased, so have the number of people suffering with acne.

 Sugar is dehydrating, therefore can contribute to puffy-looking skin and dark circles under the eye.

 There are many hidden hormones in the foods that we consume each day - dairy being the obvious one.
-All dairy products are packed with cow hormones, even organic and varieties without added hormones.
-It is also a natural form of sugar and is high in casein and whey proteins which increase inflammation in the skin and can also contribute to acne.
+All dairy products are derived from cows and therefore contain cows hormones, so even organic and varieties without 'added hormones' will still contain the cows own hormones.
+It's these hormones and the whey proteins found in dairy products that can increase inflammation in the skin and contribute to your acne.

 The ugly truth is that sugar and dairy can trigger your skin into breakout mode.